 - It contains incorrect personal information

 The fee for renewing a PR card is $50 CAD, payable online.
 You’ll need to include proof of this payment in your application.
+While most renewals take about 50, days, in some cases, it may take longer, up to one year depending on your situation.

 To be eligible for renewal, you must: